-This standard is intended to reduce the impact of attacks using existing access (through insider threat or account compromise) that could otherwise cause major impacts to an organisation.
+This Standard is intended to reduce the impact of attacks using existing access (through insider threat or account compromise) that could otherwise cause major impacts to an organisation.

-Implementing this standard will help organisations mitigate against the following risks:
+Implementing this Standard will help organisations mitigate against the following risks:

-- Damage caused by a malicious actor (including insider threat) is contained to area(s) that they have permission in.
-E.g. spread of malware is limited to pre-approved locations. - Attack surface areas are minimised. - Risk of human error (e.g. reconfiguration) is largely mitigated by reducing the opportunities for lateral movement.
+- Damage caused by a malicious actor (including insider threat) is contained to areas that they have permission in.
+For example, the spread of malware is limited to pre-approved locations. - Attack surface areas are minimised. - Risk of human error (e.g. reconfiguration) is largely mitigated by reducing the opportunities for lateral movement.

 The following list is not exhaustive.
-Organisations should identify which actions are appropriate to implement the standard based on their current maturity level.
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
 However, the following actions follow good-practice guidelines:

-- Separating user credentials are allocated for user and privileged user accounts. - A formal process (review and approval) for granting privileged user access. - Systems/applications where least privilege is to be applied are identified and approved. - Roles and user groups defined with permissions relevant to that role. - Accounts are allocated into roles and user groups. - Time and location-based restrictions are applied as appropriate for the role or system. - System-hardening processes include changing all default passwords and disabling default accounts and services not being used. - Regular audits are undertaken for usage, privileged users and change to an account's password, and permissions. - Just-in-time (JIT) access control is implemented. - Role-based access control (RBAC) is used to best reflect an individual user's privileges. - Logging for privileged user access is monitored and stored in a central location. - Ensure third parties are aware of, and comply with, an organisation's requirements around least privilege.
+- Separate user credentials are allocated for standard user and privileged user accounts. - A formal process of review and approval for granting privileged user - Systems or applications where least privilege is to be applied are identified and approved. - Roles and user groups defined with permissions relevant to that role. - Accounts are allocated into roles and user groups. - Time and location-based restrictions are applied as appropriate for the role or system. - System-hardening processes include changing all default passwords and disabling default accounts and services not being used. - Regular audits are undertaken for usage, privileged users, and change to an account's password and permissions. - Just-in-time (JIT) access control is implemented. - Role-based access control (RBAC) is used to best reflect an individual user's privileges. - Logging for privileged user access is monitored and stored in a central location. - Ensure third parties are aware of and comply with an organisation's requirements around least privilege.

-- User permissions for roles have been defined. - All systems have been identified. - Privileged user lists are accurate and current to enable account permission settings and aligning individual users to accounts.
+- User permissions for roles have been defined. - All systems have been identified. - Privileged user lists are accurate and current to enable account permission settings and align individual users to accounts.

-- Logging functionality is available - Management support and expectations around user access. - Policy and/or expectation that where in doubt the default access level is.
+- Logging functionality is available. - Management support and expectations around user access. - Policies lay out the expectations of what the default access level should be